 - Blown fuse: Most thermostats have a fuse inside.
 This fuse contains a filament that resembles what you’d find in a standard light bulb.
 If too much power goes through the fuse, the filament separates and no longer functions properly.
 You can obtain replacement fuses at most hardware stores or by contacting the thermostat manufacturer.
 If your thermostat is powered by your home’s electrical system, don’t work on a fuse without turning off power to the thermostat.

 - HVAC system: When troubleshooting a programmable thermostat doesn’t reveal the issue, keep in mind the problem may not be with the thermostat itself.
 If your thermostat is set to heat, switch it to cooling, or vice versa.
 If the opposite system works properly, then the problem is likely with your central A/C, heat pump or furnace, and not the thermostat.
 Contact a certified technicianto inspect and repair your system.

 - Normal wear: If troubleshooting doesn’t resolves the problem, your programmable thermostat may be damaged or at the end of its service life, and should be replaced.

 If you’d like more information about troubleshooting a programmable thermostat and you live in Hamel, Alton, Glen Carbon, Highland, Greenville, or Troy, contact Ernst Heating and Cooling.

 Our goal is to help educate our customers in Bethalto, Edwardsville, Collinsville, Maryville, Staunton, Illinois and surrounding areas about energy and home comfort issues (specific to HVAC systems).
-For more information about programmable thermostats and other HVAC topics, download our free Home Comfort Resource guide.
+For more information about programmable thermostats and other HVAC topics, visit our blog.